libnonius/nonius/doc/index.md

 variance is unaffected by outliers
 {% endhighlight %}

+## Contributing

+If you want to help with nonius development, please read the [Contributor guide].

+ [Contributor guide]: contributing

 ## Licensing

 Nonius is released under the [CC0] license, which is essentially a public domain